Trafficking Risk in Sub-Saharan African Supply Chains

 Despite widespread mechanization, a significant proportion of sugarcane is still harvested manually in Mauritius.
 Cane cutters in Mauritius face similar health risks as cane cutters in other countries, including those related to exhaustion, long hours in the sun, and exposure to pesticides and dangerous wildlife.[63]

-In 2013, the ITUC reported that many migrants on sugar plantations in Mauritius work under short-term contracts and in practice are unable to organize.[64]
+Many migrants on sugar plantations in Mauritius work under short-term contracts and are not free to leave their workplace due to passport retention.[83]

 Apparel